civiform/docs/docs/contributor-guide/developer-guide/deploy-system/prerequisites.md

-# Prerequisits and developer setup
+# Prerequisites and developer setup

 This page contains instructions for the setup you should go through before you start development work on the deploy system.
 It is intended as a step by step guide and you are encouraged to improve the documentation if any step is not straight forward in its current state.